Day 1: Arrival in Arusha

 Upon your arrival at Kilimanjaro International Airport, you will be warmly greeted and transferred to your hotel in Arusha town.
-Take the time to unwind and relax after your long flight, enjoying a delicious dinner and a peaceful overnight stay.
+Take the time to unwind and relax after your long flight, enjoying a delicious dinner and a peaceful overnight stay at the Tanzania Cultural Experience.

 Start your adventure with a warm welcome at Mzee Loti’s farm, where you’ll be greeted with a refreshing cup of coffee or tea.
 As you sip, learn about the farm’s innovative biogas, crossbreeding, and soil conservation projects.
 Afterward, take a stroll to nearby Bomas to discover traditional Maasai and Wa-Arusha houses, offering a glimpse into local architecture and culture.
 Continue your journey with a hike up Lekimana Hill, where you’ll be rewarded with breathtaking views of Arusha and, on clear days, the majestic Mount Kilimanjaro.